Most businesses have multiple target audiences. Chances are, you’re targeting at least two to three niches at any given time.

 Spread the Word

 Want to get more followers on your LinkedIn showcase page?
 Ask your staff to promote the page within their LinkedIn circle.
-To draw visitors, you might want to include an invitation link in their work email signatures.
+You might want to include an invitation link in their work email signatures to draw visitors.

 Plus, you can maximize your page’s reach by creating announcements on your website and through email newsletters.